Multi-wavelength observations of substructures in solar flare ribbons: Riblet Classifications

-Through our investigation of riblet evolution, we observed two distinct profiles, with one set exhibiting a constant velocity and the other showing acceleration or deceleration throughout the event's lifetime.
-Figure \ref{fig:linear}a provides a visual representation of a riblet with constant velocity during its progression, showing three snapshots taken at the beginning, middle, and end stages (top to bottom panels).
-Figure \ref{fig:linear}b displays the masked X-T cut data, which portrays the intensity evolution at the tracked pixels over the riblet's lifetime.
-To isolate the signal from the background, we utilized values obtained in Section \ref{track}.
-The red dots represent the riblet boundary, as determined by the masking technique.
-The spatial extent of the green section indicates the degree of uncertainty between the riblet and the background in our observation.
-The yellow represents the signal, the green the uncertainty, while the violet represents the background.
-Figure \ref{fig:linear}c shows only the riblet's boundary layer, including a fitted polynomial function and error bars, excluding the mask.
-This plot also takes into account the irregular time intervals between frames of the observation.
-We fit the riblet boundary with a first-order polynomial to determine the velocity (Figure \ref{fig:linear}c).
-In the example in Figure \ref{fig:linear}, the velocity determined by a first-order polynomial fit is 18.04 km/s.
+We observed two distinct classifications of riblets within the kinematic analysis using the X-T cuts, with one class exhibiting constant speed profiles (linear riblets) and the other showing either acceleration or deceleration profiles (non-linear riblets).
+Figure \ref{fig:linear}a provides a visual representation of a linear riblet, consisting of three snapshots taken at the beginning, middle, and end stages (top to bottom panels).
+Figure \ref{fig:linear}b displays the masked X-T cut data, which portrays the intensity evolution of the tracked pixels extracted from the pixels along the black lines in Fig \ref{fig:linear}a.
+To isolate the signal from the background, we apply the intensity threshold values obtained in Section \ref{track}.
+The red dots represent the riblet leading edge boundary, as determined by the masking technique.
+The spatial extent of the green section is a measure of the uncertainty of the location of the boundary, i.e. representing the intensity transition between the riblet and the background in our observation.
+The yellow band pixels represent the riblet signal above the background intensity, whilst the violet band pixels represent the background.
+Figure \ref{fig:linear}c shows only the riblet's boundary profile, including a fitted polynomial function and associated fit error bars, excluding the mask.
+This plot also takes into account the irregular time intervals between frames of the observation overlaid on a continuous time axis.
+Every riblet boundary profile was fitted with a second-order polynomial using the \texttt{polyfit} function from the \texttt{NumPy} Python module.
+From this fit, we obtained the acceleration, along with its associated error.
+Linear riblets are defined here as those for which the absolute value of acceleration minus its error was consistently zero, whereas non-linear riblets are defined as those which exhibited statistically significant acceleration magnitudes including the error margin above zero.